Singapore eCommerce Market Summary

 solution may be the best bet for ambitious merchants.

-• Large international e-commerce platforms dominate.
+• Large international e-commerce platforms & startups dominate.
 Shopee, Singaporean giant Lazada and Amazon

 are the top three sites by monthly traffic.
 These platforms therefore provide a convenient point of entry for incoming merchants.